4 Easy Ways Salesforce CRM Solution can Help your Small Business Show Up Better Online

-Many SMB owners are coming to a collective realization that the world has entered a permanent global shift.
-But this shift has also provided an opportunity to pivot existing strategies and explore lean and creative offerings.
-In order to stay relevant, SMBs must create targeted, nimble strategies to mirror the new demands both of the economy and their audiences.
+Many SMB owners are coming to a collective realization that the world has entered a permanent shift.
+But this shift has also provided an opportunity for existing strategies to pivot and for businesses to explore lean and creative offerings.
+In order to stay relevant, SMBs must create targeted, nimble strategies to mirror the new demands of both the economy and their audiences.

 For example, TentCraft — which makes custom branded tents for festivals and events — pivoted their product to cater to COVID-19 needs.
 Rather than target consumer brands, TentCraft reimagined its audience to cater to hospitals and medical groups.
-Now, TentCraft creates portable, drive-through screening and containment tents for customers across the country.
-TentCraft leveraged Salesforce’s Sales Cloud, Pardot, and Engage products to coordinate and communicate the change to ensure they could make a quick and efficient impact.
+Now, TentCraft creates portable, drive-through screening and containment tents for customers across the United States.
+TentCraft leveraged Salesforce’s Sales Cloud, Pardot, and Engage products to coordinate and communicate the change, ensuring they could make a quick and efficient impact.

 For example, PepTalkHer founder and CEO Meggie Palmer pivoted her company, which provides gender-equality resources for the workplace, to cater to current career concerns regarding COVID-19.

 Think: what tools, apps, and services does your business pay for?
 There may be subscriptions you no longer need after shifting your business model.
-Consultants and contractors may also be an added cost — evaluate which services can be done in-house or managed in a more efficient way.
+Consultants and contractors may also be an added cost, so evaluate which services can be done in-house or managed in a more efficient way.

 For example, when the coffee shop Bitty & Beau’s was forced to temporarily shut down and lay off 120 employees, the owners quickly pivoted to a nimbler strategy.
 In just one week, Bitty and Beau’s co-founders Amy and Ben Wright got an online store up and running where they sell and market products from home.
 Now, they sell everything from coffee beans to branded aprons to branded "Cozy Care" packages.

-Additionally, cutting costs in one area can free up capital for investing in a customer relationship management (CRM) that can make your processes for customer communication, sales, and marketing quick and efficient — which can save time and money while boosting visibility in the long run.
-In addition to helping you reopen your business, making your current processes more nimble will prepare it for the waves of uncertainty in the months and years ahead.
+Additionally, cutting costs in one area can free up capital for investing in a customer relationship management (CRM) that can make your processes for customer communication, sales, and marketing quick and efficient.
+This can save time and money while boosting visibility in the long run.
+In addition to helping you reopen your business, making your current processes nimbler will prepare it for the waves of uncertainty in the months and years ahead.

-Small businesses that want to reopen on a strong foot must target the new challenges and pain points their customers face.
+Small businesses that want to reopen on a solid footing must target the new challenges and pain points their customers face.
 By pivoting existing product, marketing, and sales strategies with these needs in mind, small businesses can increase their visibility and reach new and engaged audiences.